codespin-ai/codespin/README.md

 These are common to the scaffold and generate commands

 - `--write`: Write generated code to source file.
-- `--writePrompt`: Write the prompt out to the specified path
+- `--write-prompt`: Write the prompt out to the specified path
 - `--api`: API service to use.
 Defaults to OpenAI.
 - `--model`: The model to use.
 Defaults to gpt-3.5-turbo
-- `--maxTokens`: Maximum number of tokens for generated code
+- `--max-tokens`: Maximum number of tokens for generated code
 - `--template`: Path to the template to be used.
 Defaults to built-in templates.
 - `--exec`: Execute a command for each generated file.
 For example, you might want to run a formatting tool.
 - `--debug`: Enable debug mode.
 Prints prompts, responses etc.